shibedrill/blockfinder/README.md

 # blockfinder

-A Gatt tree in the CLI, for managing complex projects without the pressure of timeframes or deadlines.
+A Gantt tree in the CLI, for managing complex projects without the pressure of timeframes or deadlines.
 Simply define a project, and blockfinder will locate either blocking or actionable tasks at every step.